sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 ### Mathematical Model

-In order to analyse and compare different garbage collection strategies, the paper presents a mathematical model of the memory management problem that garbage collection is trying to solve.
+In order to analyze and compare different garbage collection strategies, the paper presents a mathematical model of the memory management problem that garbage collection is trying to solve.
 Objects in memory and the pointers that they contain are modeled as the nodes and edges of a graph.
 The set of objects